$\mathrm{L}^1$ full groups of flows: Conservative and intermitted transformations

 \end{definition}

 The map \( T_{\eqr_{\mathcal{C}}} \) is well-defined, since \( T \) is conservative, and it preserves the measure \( \mu \), since \( T_{\eqr_{\mathcal{C}}} \) belongs to the full group of \( T \).

-\begin{remark} The concept of an intermitted transformation \( T_{E} \) makes sense for any equivalence relation \( E \) for which intersection of any orbit of \( T \) with any \( E \)-class is either empty or infinite.
+\begin{remark} The concept of an intermitted transformation \( T_{E} \) makes sense for any equivalence relation \( E \) for which the intersection of any orbit of \( T \) with any \( E \)-class is either empty or infinite.
 In particular, intermitted transformations can be considered for any conservative \( T \in \fgr{ G \acts X } \) in a full group of a locally compact group action.
-For instance, with a cocompact cross section \( \mathcal{C} \) we can associate an equivalence relation of lying in same cell of the Voronoi tessellation (see Appendix~\ref{sec:tessellations}).
-Such an equivalence relation does have the aforementioned transversal property, and hence intermitted transformation is well-defined.
+For instance, with a cocompact cross-section \( \mathcal{C} \) we can associate an equivalence relation of lying in the same cell of the Voronoi tessellation (see Appendix~\ref{sec:tessellations}).
+Such an equivalence relation does have the aforementioned transversal property, and hence the intermitted transformation is well-defined.